mariocalin/mariocalin/README.md

 Here is a list of things that would define me:

 ##  I usually work with 🔭
-- Java stack: Java (11, 17) microservices with maven and Springboot.
+- Java stack: Java (11, 17, 21) microservices with maven, Springboot, Micronaut, Jakarta Web Services.
-- Node JS: Typescript, Express JS, Angular, React.
+- Node JS: Typescript, Express JS, Angular.

 ## I am learning 🌱